Ostwestfalen-Lippe

 Ostwestfalen-Lippe (/de/, literally East(ern) Westphalia-Lippe, abbreviation OWL) is the eastern region of the German state of North Rhine-Westphalia, congruent with the administrative region of Detmold and containing the eastern part of Westphalia, joined with the Lippe region.
 The region has a population of about two million inhabitants.
-The region includes the cities of Bielefeld and Paderborn, and the major towns of Gütersloh, Minden, Detmold and Herford.
+The region includes the cities of Bielefeld, Paderborn and Gütersloh, and the major towns of Minden, Detmold and Herford.
 The highest hill of Ostwestfalen-Lippe is the Totenkopf (498 m).

 The Teutoburg Forest and the Egge Hills stretch across the region and form the frontier to the Westphalian Lowland.
-Eastern Westphalia–Lippe is one of the supposed regions of the Battle of the Teutoburg Forest in the year 9 AD, where an alliance of Germanic tribes defeated a Roman army.
+Ostwestfalen-Lippe is one of the supposed regions of the Battle of the Teutoburg Forest in the year 9 AD, where an alliance of Germanic tribes defeated a Roman army.
 In 1875, a statue was unveiled of the commander Arminius, who led the Germans to victory at the battle.
 This statue, the Hermannsdenkmal, is one of the best-known sights and landmarks in Ostwestfalen-Lippe.